Skip to main content

 (3) After reviewing the information contained in an incident report, the director of student conduct (or designee) shall assign the appropriate process for resolution, including but not limited to a sanction hearing, hearing panel, administrative conversation, administrative hearing, or referral to alternative conflict resolution.

-(4) The senior vice president for student affairs (or designee) may uphold, alter or reverse any student conduct decision.
+(4) The senior vice president for student life (or designee) may uphold, alter or reverse any student conduct decision.

 (B) Student rights and procedural standards.